smithy-lang/smithy-rs/design/src/server/anatomy.md

 /// This _does_ implement [`Upgradable`] but produces a [`Service`] which always returns an internal failure message. pub struct FailOnMissingOperation;

-impl<Protocol, Operation, Exts, Body, Plugin> Upgradable<Protocol, Operation, Exts, Body, Plugin> for FailOnMissingOperation where
+impl<Protocol, Operation> Upgradable<Protocol, Operation> for FailOnMissingOperation
+where
     InternalFailureException: IntoResponse<Protocol>,
     Protocol: 'static,